-This section has definitions of terms related to commercial fishing.
+This section has definitions of terms, acronyms, and other information related to commercial fishing.

 Commercial Fishing Gear

 Fixed gear – stationary equipment such as fish traps, lobster pots, anchored longlines, etc.